Sawall-Lab/Lab_management/3_Water_quality_sampling/SeapHOx_Deployment_&_Retrieval.md

     - Press connect
 8. Select “Transfer Data” and import to the field laptop.
 9. Swipe a magnet over the switch at the bottom to confirm the SeapHOx is off.
-10. Take off the wet cap and remove the copper tubing.
+10. Remove the wet cap using the 5/32 hex screwdriver and remove the copper tubing using the adjustable spanner.
 11. Rinse off any debris with filtered seawater and remove fouling around the wet cap area.
-12. Insert one of the plastic seals (the once facing the CTD) and reinstall the wet cap.
+12. Insert one of the plastic seals (the once facing the CTD), tighten with the adjustable wrench, and reinstall the wet cap using the 5/32 hex screwdriver.
-13. Fill the wet cap with filtered seawater and install the second plastic seal.
+13. Fill the wet cap with filtered seawater and install the second plastic seal with the adjustable wrench.
 14. Rinse the CTD with MQ.